Reem-5/wearable-vibrotactile-stroke-rehabilitation/README.md

 ## License

-This project is distributed under the MIT License.
+This repository is distributed under the **MIT License**.

 ---

 ## Citation

-If you use this repository, please cite the associated publication.
+If you use the data or code from this repository, please cite the associated publication.

-Citation information will be updated after the manuscript is published.
+Complete citation information will be added after the manuscript is published.